onzfonz/comp227/src/content/2/en/part2a.md

 <div class="content">

-Before starting a new part, let's recap some of the topics that proved difficult last year.
+Before starting a new part, let's add some additional tools to our IDE and quickly remind ourselves about arrays and event handlers.
+For now you can continue by opening up the previous lab that we used in part 1.

-### Pro-tip: WebStorm Live Templates
+### New Tool: WebStorm Live Templates

-With WebStorm it's easy to create and 'live templates', i.e., shortcuts/snippets for quickly generating commonly re-used portions of code, much like how `sout` works in NetBeans and `psvm` works in IntelliJ.
+With WebStorm it's easy to create and ***live templates***, i.e., shortcuts/snippets for quickly generating commonly re-used portions of code, much like how `sout` works in NetBeans and `psvm` works in IntelliJ.

 **Try erasing everything in *App.jsx*, then type `rsc` and then hit the *Tab* key and see the magic that appears!**

 Instructions for working with live templates can be found [here](https://blog.jetbrains.com/webstorm/2018/01/using-and-creating-code-snippets/#work_with_live_templates).
+The main idea is that in certain contexts, you would be able to type a shortcut, and WebStorm will provide you with some code that you would normally write.

 There are already lots of live templates that are available for you to review in ***Settings->Editor->Live Templates***.

-Another live template for the `console.log()` command, which is, **log**.
+Specifically, you can find the ***rsc*** template in the React section.
+You should also peruse the React hooks section to see things like *useState*.

+One popular live template/shortcut is **`log`**, which replaces having to type out `console.log()`.

-To use it, type `log` and hit Tab to autocomplete.
+To use it, type `log` and hit ***Tab*** to autocomplete.

-Though it doesn't stop there, as you can make *custom live templates*.
+Though it doesn't stop there, as you can make **custom live templates**.

 For example, I'm going to take
 [this tutorial](https://betterprogramming.pub/intellij-live-template-for-console-log-that-will-improve-your-daily-development-life-ef1320a8fe81)
-and boil it down to its essence.
+and reduce it to its essence and apply it to our new template.

 Let's setup a custom `clog` live template.

 1. Go to ***Settings->Editor->Live Templates***
-2. With Javascript Selected, click on the `+` icon.
+2. With Javascript Selected, click on the `+` icon, and select *1 Live Template*
 3. Type `clog` for the Abbreviation and `More detailed console.log` for the Description
 4. Paste this in the template text: